 The AGM decides on guidelines to determine remuneration for the CEO and other senior executives.
-The Board's proposed guidelines for the 2014 AGM are stated below.
+The Board's proposed guidelines are stated below.
+At present, 'other senior executives' refers to the five people who, together with the CEO, make up Group management.
+These individuals are presented on the company's website and page 45 of the 2012 Annual Report.

-The remuneration paid to the CEO and other senior executives comprises fixed salary, possible variable component of pay, other benefits and pension.
+The remuneration paid to the CEO and other senior executives comprises fixed salary, possible variable component of pay, other benefits and pension contributions.
 The total remuneration package must be in line with market rates and competitive in the labour market in which the executives work.
 Fixed salary and variable remuneration are related to the responsibilities and powers held by each executive.
 The variable component of pay, which is cash, is based on outcomes in relation to defined and measurable targets and is capped in relation to fixed salary.
-The variable component of pay for the CEO is capped at 50 per cent of fixed salary and the variable component of pay for other senior executives is capped at 30 per cent of fixed salary.
-The programme for the variable components of pay should be designed so that the Board can impose conditions, restrict or decline to make payments of variable component of pay in exceptional financial circumstances if such measure is considered to be reasonable and compatible with the duties of the company in relation to shareholders, employees and other interested parties.
+The variable component of pay for the CEO is capped at 50 per cent of fixed salary, excluding the special bonus connected to the Utansjö facility referred to below, and the variable component of pay for other senior executives is capped at 30 per cent of fixed salary.
+The programme for the variable components of pay shall be designed so that the Board can impose conditions, restrict or decline to make payments of variable component of pay in exceptional financial circumstances if such measure is considered to be reasonable and compatible with the duties of the company in relation to shareholders, employees and other interested parties.

-The period of notice is between six months and one year should notice be given by the executive, and one year should notice be given by the company.
-The CEO is entitled to severance pay and a salary during the period of notice of in total up to an amount corresponding to the fixed salary for one year.
+The period of notice is between six months and one year should notice be given by the executive, and between one and two years should notice be given by the company.
+The CEO is entitled to severance pay and a salary during the period of notice of in total up to an amount corresponding to the fixed salary for two years.

-Pension benefits are either defined

-benefit or defined contribution plans or a combination thereof, and entitle the officer to receive a pension from no earlier than the age of 62.
+Pension benefits are either defined benefit or defined contribution plans or a combination thereof, and entitle the decision maker to receive a pension from no earlier than the age of 62.

-Issues relating to remuneration for the executive management shall be dealt with by the Compensation Committee.
-Remuneration principles and other employment conditions for the executive management as well as remuneration for the CEO shall be decided by the Board of Directors.
-If the company in a particular case assigns an individual Board member tasks on behalf of the company over and above his or her regular Board and committee work, the Board shall determine the level of remuneration, which must be reasonable and in line with market rates.
+Issues relating to remuneration for the executive management shall be prepared by the Compensation Committee.
+Remuneration principles and other employment conditions for the executive management as well as remuneration for the CEO shall be decided by the Board.
+If the company in a particular case assigns an individual Board member tasks on behalf of the company over and above his or her regular Board and committee duties, the Board shall determine the level of remuneration, which must be reasonable and in line with market rates.

-The Board will conduct an annual evaluation of whether or not to propose a longterm incentive programme at the AGM.
+The Board will conduct an annual evaluation of whether or not to propose a long-term incentive programme at the AGM.

-The Board shall be entitled to deviate from the guidelines if there are special reasons to do so in an individual case.
+The Board shall be empowered to deviate from these guidelines if there are special reasons to do so in an individual case.